 -

-If you would like to increase the height of your bars or reduce the spacing between them, you can do this under Cell styles.
+If you would like to increase the height of the bars or reduce the spacing between them, you can do this through the Table Cell styles settings.